Permutation Wordle: Acknowledgments

-The authors are indebted to Alex Miller for making the connection with exceedances and for proposing the signed variant.
-We would also like to thank Tim Chow, Keith Frankston, Ben Howard, Danny Scheinerman, and Jeff VanderKam for helpful discussions.
+The authors are indebted to Alex Miller for making the connection with excedances and for proposing the two-colored variant.
+We would also like to thank Joe Buhler, Tim Chow, Keith Frankston, Zachary Hamaker, Ben Howard, Danny Scheinerman, Jeff VanderKam, and Doron Zeilberger for helpful discussions.
+And we appreciate the package {\tt wordle.sty}, by Andrew Mathas and C{\'e}dric Pierquet, which we used to make the Wordle diagrams throughout the paper.